miguemedina11/Civitas/README.md

-# Civitas
+# CIVITAS
-Practicas PDOO UGR - Civitas Juego - A simpler version the Monopoly board game - Made in Java and Ruby
+Practicas PDOO UGR - Civitas Juego - A simpler version of the Monopoly board game - Made in Java and Ruby